About the School of Geography and Planning

 The building contained a library, a map library, a physical research laboratory with a huge flume, an aerial photograph analysis room and teaching rooms sufficient for all but the biggest first and second-year lectures.
 It also had offices for academic staff, tutorial rooms, a workshop, photographic and cartographic suites.

-We are now one of the largest geography departments in the UK, with a diverse student body and research that is not only international but world-leading.
+We continue to have a diverse student body and research that is not only international, but world-leading.

 Study with us